 NQ residents benefit two-fold from cyclone-proofing homes

-North Queensland residents who took steps to proactively cyclone-proof their homes have saved more than $340,000 in home insurance costs, while simultaneously making their homes and families safer.
+7 February 2018 North Queensland residents who took steps to proactively cyclone-proof their homes had saved more than $340,000 in home insurance costs in the last two years.

-RACQ spokesperson Kirsty Clinton said it had been two years since RACQ introduced home insurance premium discounts for North Queensland residents who performed structure upgrades and other cyclone resilience measures, and approximately 700 members were reaping the rewards.
+RACQ spokesperson Kirsty Clinton said RACQ introduced home insurance premium discounts for North Queensland residents in 2016 who performed structure upgrades and other cyclone resilience measures, and approximately 700 members had so far reaped the rewards.

-“The affordability of insurance has been a major community concern and we’re pleased we’ve been able to help make premiums more affordable for people in the region.
+“The affordability of insurance has been a major community concern and we’re pleased we’ve been able to help make premiums more affordable for people in the region,” Ms Clinton said.

 “Since introducing this discount, members who took action to reduce their cyclone risk have saved on average $421 – or 15 percent – off their annual building and contents insurance bill.

-Discounts of five to 20 percent could be achieved where cyclone resilience works have been performed on the home including*:
+Discounts of five to 20 percent could be achieved where cyclone resilience works had been performed on the home including: